computer-science-one/cs101-book/prerequisites/typographical_conventions.md

 # Typographical Conventions

-*Source code* in this book will appear like this:
+Ruby *source code* in this book will appear like this:

 ```ruby
 puts "Hello"